zlatko-ms/kafkatests/README.md

 ## Run from Docker

-Just ensure that the foloowing evironnement variables are passed to the docker executor :
+Unless you are running against a local kafka cluster witout any authentication, please ensure that the following evironnement variables are passed to the docker executor :

 KAFKA_BOOTSTRAP_SERVERS